-Finding a Mortgage for Your New Home
+How to Find a Mortgage Broker or Bank Loan Officer for Your Home

-Bank Loan Officers
+Bank Loan Officer

 The loan officer takes your application and works to find a home loan that suits your needs.
 If your personal credit is approved, the officer moves forward to process the purchase.